BRIT Awards 2018: Complete List of Winners

 LCD Soundsystem

-British Video of the Year
+British Artist Video of the Year

 Little Mix, "Touch"